jakearchibald/jakearchibald.com/static-build/posts/2022/09/drawing-a-star/index.md

 ---
 title: Drawing a star with DOMMatrix
 date: 2022-09-30 01:00:00
-summary: TODO
+summary: And how I messed up the code on HTTP 203
-meta: TODO
+meta: And how I messed up the code on HTTP 203
-#image: 'asset-url:./img.png'
+image: 'asset-url:./img.png'
 ---

 I recently recorded an episode of HTTP 203 on `DOMPoint` and `DOMMatrix`.
 If you'd rather watch the video version, [here it is](https://www.youtube.com/watch?v=VdNzD4lhidw&lc=Ugx4NRGM8QtqD5XwbEN4AaABAg), but come back here for some bonus details on a silly mistake I made, which I almost got away with.